 This is a follow up story for Never Settle.
-If you're interested in reading how they got started, published over 2 years ago, check it out here.
+If you're interested in reading how they got started, published almost 4 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hey guys, my name is Kenn Kelly and I am the co-founder of Never Settle an award-winning digital marketing agency.
 We partner with businesses to build them a bigger story through technology, marketing, and design.

 Story is the fabric that has lasted through time, whether great leaders or great companies - what survived was the stories they built and lived.
 While our team is full of expert designers, marketers, and developers - in some regards each of those skills is simply commodities.
 What set us apart was our ability to listen and understand our customer's long-term visions and help them craft a plan and story to help them achieve their dreams and vision.

 When we started the business we believed that “if we build it, they will come”.
 That worked for quite a while with consistent 20% YOY growth as our retention and customer referrals kept the business growing.
 The shortsightedness of that, however, was that while it was a good plan, it should have never been the only plan.
 Because something works don’t mean it’s the best.
 A few years ago I realized we were very comfortable with our consistent and moderate growth and that comfort is a great sign of passivity.
 With that, we hired into our weaknesses (a senior sales leader) and started challenging our status quo.
 Since then we’ve seen larger, yet healthy, growth that has put us in a place of increased profitability, not simply increased top-line revenue.